disuhitarth/disuhitarth/README.md

 hi, i'm [Hitarth Mehta](https://drive.google.com/file/d/1DeCjteXA45NpBQkObk5q3GtQvumQEOlB/view?usp=sharing), a passionate self-taught full stack developer and a Data Analyst.
 My passion for code lies with dreaming up ideas and making them come true by using cutting edge technologies.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.